aorinevo/an-gradebook/readme.txt

 == Changelog ==

+Version 2.3.2:

+* You can now delete a student from a particular gradebook, all the gradebooks, or the wordpress database.

 Version 2.3.1:

 * Bug Fix: Edit Assignment and Delete Assignment buttons didn’t disable after a selected assignment was deleted.